 - includes state fee of €190 (yes, our service fee is just 9 Euros on top of it!) which is valid till 27.12.2021, thereafter, the price will include a state fee of €265 and €14 as our service fee.

 - sold only in conjunction with Virtual office and Authorized contact person services

 - bank account/IBAN service/payment gateway compatible*

-- No corporate income tax payable if distribution of profits are deferred**
+- No corporate income tax payable if the distribution of profits are deferred**

-* subject to additional services and third party terms.
-We advise and introduce you to third party options and requirements.
-Opening of their services is up to discretion of third party.
+* subject to additional services and third-party terms.
+We advise and introduce you to third-party options and requirements.
+Opening of their services is up to the discretion of a third party.

 ** subject to tax laws

-The provider of this service is e-resident store OÜ, reg. code 12490601, licence #FIU000124 for Financial Services, Service of Trust Funds and Companies.
+The provider of this service is e-resident store OÜ, reg. code 12490601, license #FIU000124 for Financial Services, Service of Trust Funds and Companies.

 - unlimited number of shareholders and members